Sharing Videos to Twitter Player Cards

 By default, when a viewer uses the social sharing feature in the Brightcove Player to Tweet a video, the URL to the page containing the video will appear in the viewer's Twitter feed.

-Note: For more information on configuring the social sharing settings in the Brightcove Player, see Configuring the Social Sharing Properties for a Player.
+Note: For more information on configuring the social sharing settings in the Brightcove Player, see Configuring the Social Properties for a Player.

 Twitter provides the option of displaying content in Twitter Cards allowing you to attach photos and videos to Tweets that drive traffic to your website.
 When using Twitter cards, the Twitter feed will display an embedded player view.